tgreiser/taquito/docs/taquito_conversion_helper_functions.md

 ## toForge

-`toForge` is a helper function that will return the correct structured params for the `forge` method from the returned `PreparedOperation`
+`toForge` is a helper function that will return the structured params for the `forge` method

 it will take in the `PreparedOperation` and return the `ForgeParams`.